 Shop spotlight on Native and Co (Native & Co).
-This Notting Hill located store sells an extensive selection of artisan made Taiwanese and Japanese homewares.
+This Notting Hill located store sells an extensive selection of artisan-made Taiwanese and Japanese homewares.
 The pieces combine traditional craft with contemporary design to produce delicate and desirable objects for the home.
 You’ll find a relaxed and calm mix of home accessories, kitchenware, tableware, glassware, stationery and a few fashion items.
 You can pick up a cedar cypress bentwood bento box, hemp palm table brush, copper kettle, coconut bath mat and linen waffle towels.
-This venture was started by two art graduates on a mission to showcase and promote Japanese and Taiwanese design.
+Two art graduates started this venture on a mission to showcase and promote Japanese and Taiwanese design.
 I caught up with the owners to find out more about the homeware shop Native and Co.

 Taiwanese and Japanese Products